gitlabhq/gitlabhq/doc/api/packages.md

 # Packages API

-This is the API docs of [GitLab Packages](../administration/packages/index.md).
+This is the API documentation of [GitLab Packages](../administration/packages/index.md).

 ## List packages